xenit-eu/alfred-api-docs/user/user-guide.md

 }
 ```

-#### Note on search, consistency and fuzzyness
+#### Note on search, consistency and fuzziness

-Alfresco internally supports 2 types of searchqueries: database-backed and solr-backed.
+Alfresco internally supports two types of search queries: database-backed and Solr-backed.
 Based on the server configuration
 and the search query, it will determine which of these 2 to use.
 Alfresco will attempt to use the database, but for any query
-on indexed properties, content or for fuzzy matching, solr is required.
+on indexed properties, content or for fuzzy matching, Solr is required.

 In the documentation database-backed queries are known as `Transactional Metadata Queries` or `TDMQ`'s.
 To enable TDMQ's for Alfred API the `exact` parameter is required for generic search terms to be searched in the database,
 and from the special search terms, only a subset is available for use.
-See the searchterm section
+See the search term section

-The other search, solr-backed, allows the usage of wild cards and other forms of fuzziness, but requires the solr component
+The other search, Solr-backed, allows the usage of wild cards and other forms of fuzziness, but requires the Solr component
-to build indexes against the alfresco repository.
+to build indexes against the Alfresco repository.
 This means that some time and resources are spent to bring the search index
 up to date with the repository.
 As a consequence, after any given change, a window of time exists where a searchrequest against
-solr will return a result inconsistent with the repo.
+Solr will return a result inconsistent with the repo.
 This effect will pass with time, hence the name eventual consistency.

 ### locale